abarthakur/multilabel-tree-methods/README.md

 When I returned to the project later, I also looked at Cluster Tree methods, specifically CraftML, to possibly leverage locality of labelsets in the feature space.
 After expending some more time, I ultimately abandoned this direction (loosely, tree ensemble approaches).

 I have gathered all useful code from my efforts into this repository, which may serve as a useful starting point.

-> This repository is a python implementation of [Parabel][2] and [HOMER][1] (Label tree methods, and [CraftML][3] (Cluster tree method) written in a modular way so that you can switch out various components.

-> It also contains notebooks with exploratory data analysis of multi-label datasets, and analysis of the tree methods themselves.

 ### Table of Contents